2024 Elevator Phone Saftey Requirements

 fax (408) 362-2131

-Elevator regulations are covered in the California Labor Code, Section 7300–7324.2 (as well as Title 8 section 6 of the Elevator Safety Code) and overseen by the Department of Industrial Relations.
-You can learn more about mandatory annual elevator inspections as well as obtain other pertinent information on elevator permits, fees, and certifications on their website.
+Elevator regulations are covered in the California Labor Code, Section 7300–7324.2 (as well as Title 8, section 6 of the Elevator Safety Code) and overseen by the Department of Industrial Relations.
+You can learn more about mandatory annual elevator inspections and obtain other pertinent information on elevator permits, fees, and certifications on their website.